 With the basics out of the way, you’re ready to launch your shop and start earning some income from your creative endeavor.
-How long it takes to make money on Etsy is really down to you and a little bit of luck, but here are a couple of tips and strategies that you can try.
+How long it takes to make money on Etsy really depends on your effort, your brand niche, and a little bit of luck, but here are a couple of tips and strategies that you can try.

 There isn’t a set formula when it comes to how many followers you need on Etsy to make money.
-It all comes down to good marketing and having a product that people want.
+It all comes down to good marketing and having a product that your target audience wants.

 Make sure that you’re tagging your products and writing keyword-rich descriptions.
-This will help the Etsy search algorithm pick up your products and highlight them to potential customers who are searching for something similar.
+This will help the Etsy search algorithm highlight your products to potential customers who are searching for something similar.

-Collaborating with other sellers is also a good way to cross-promote your products to new audiences and benefit from the Etsy community.
-You’ll be able to benefit from getting your products in front of a new and possibly well-established audience.
+Collaborating with other sellers is also a good way to cross-promote your products to new audiences.
+You’ll increase your store’s visibility by getting your products in front of a new and possibly well-established audience.
 Not only that, but you’ll also be seen as a trusted seller by that audience and other sellers, which is a great way to boost your name within the Etsy community.